-- Alert: The patient is aware of the examiner and can respond to the environment around them on their own.
+- Alert: The patient is aware of the examiner and can respond to the environment around them independently.
 The patient can also follow commands, open their eyes spontaneously, and track objects.

 - Verbally Responsive: The patient's eyes do not open spontaneously.
 The patient's eyes open only in response to a verbal stimulus directed toward them.
-The patient is able to react to that verbal stimulus directly and in a meaningful way.
+The patient can react to that verbal stimulus directly and in a meaningful way.

 - Painfully Responsive: The patient's eyes do not open spontaneously.
 The patient will only respond to the application of painful stimuli by an examiner.
 The patient may move, moan, or cry out directly in response to the painful stimuli.

 - Unresponsive: The patient does not respond spontaneously.
 The patient does not respond to verbal or painful stimuli.

 Comparison With Other Scales of Mental Status

 Other scales for assessing mental status exist and may be superior to AVPU in specific settings.

 The Glasgow Coma Scale (GCS) and the Richmond Sedation and Agitation Scale (RASS) are two scales used for assessing mental status.
 One study showed that both GCS and RASS in admitted patients were significantly more accurate predictors of mortality than AVPU.
 Further, the routine tracking of GCS and/or RASS on the wards may improve the accuracy of detecting patients with deteriorating clinical status.